moofoo/dnv/readme.md

     -   `cd ~`
 -   Press `Ctrl + O` and then `Enter` to save, and then `Ctrl + X` to quit.

+Also, be sure to take a lookat [NodeJS on WSL](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).

 ## Thanks

 I'm indebted to the work done on the Blessed Terminal widget by [RSE - Blessed Xterm](https://github.com/rse/blessed-xterm) and [astefanutti - Kubebox](https://github.com/astefanutti/kubebox).